arakoodev/FlySpring/docs/README.md

 ## Installation

-To use FlySpring, you need to have Java 11 or higher and Maven installed on your system.
+To use FlySpring, you need to have Java 11 or higher and Gradle installed on your system.
 You also need to install the `flyfly` CLI by following the instructions on the [GitHub repository](https://github.com/arakoodev/FlySpring).

-Alternatively, you can clone one of the [examples](https://github.com/arakoodev/FlySpring/tree/main/Examples) from the GitHub repository and run `mvn install` inside the project directory.

 ## Development